thu-ml/tianshou/docs/tutorials/tictactoe.rst

     # let's watch the match!
     watch(args, agent)

 That's it.
 By executing the code, you will see a progress bar indicating the progress of training.
 After about three minutes, the agent has finished training, and you can see how it plays against the random agent.
-Here is the example:
+Here is an example:

 ::